Justin Mauriello: I Hate Kate/Darling Thieves (2004–present)

 Mauriello had founded the band Darling Thieves, (then I Hate Kate), while still in Zebrahead, and it became his main focus; Darling Thieves released their first album Embrace the Curse in 2007 (As "I hate Kate", the band was later renamed after Justin's ex-girlfriend threatened a lawsuit), with music videos for the singles from the album: It's Always Better and Bed of Black Roses.
 A second album, Race to Red, was released in 2010, with music videos released for tracks "Unspoken" and "Free Without You".
 In 2012, the band's 2nd EP, "The Extended Play", was released.
 Darling Thieves has been on hiatus since then, while Justin focuses on his new solo EP.

 Solo career & Olympic Crush (2010–present)

 Mauriello released a covers album, titled Justin Sings the Hits.
-Since 2012, Justin has been living in Nashville, Tennessee.
+In 2012 Justin moved to Nashville, Tennessee.
+As of 2023, he is living in Dallas, Texas.
 Mauriello's solo EP, titled How's Life In California, was released via streaming on Spotify on January 13, 2015.
 In 2017, Mauriello announced his newest musical project, Olympic Crush.
-He has made 3 songs, Stars, Mr.Eager and Here In This Crazy which are on Spotify.
-In October of 2019, he made a new project called Z3N Mafia and created a song called InstaFamous with former Zebrahead member Greg Bergdorf.
-Recently in April of 2020, he reunited with members of Darling Thieves and created 2 new songs, Are We Too Old To Feel This Young and Electric Avenue, a cover of Electric Avenue originally from Eddy Grant.
+He has released three songs, "Stars", "Mr.Eager" and "Here In This Crazy", which are on Spotify.
+In October of 2019, he formed a new project called Z3N Mafia and released the track "InstaFamous" with former Zebrahead member Greg Bergdorf.
+In April of 2020, Mauriello reunited with members of Darling Thieves and released two new songs, "Are We Too Old To Feel This Young" and "Electric Avenue", a cover of the Eddy Grant track.